arrase/megadld/README.md

 The error messages are written to syslog.

 For the moment sending an invalid or malformed Mega url does not raise any error

-### Other considerations
-The daemon makes a privilege downgrade to the UID of the user who owns the download folder

 ### Available clients